 Bystander Intervention raises awareness of the importance of being an active bystander and provides employees with practical steps for protecting targets of abusive behavior and preventing future misconduct.

-Managing Within the Law equips managers with an essential understanding of key workplace laws related to their job responsibilities.
+Employment Law Essentials for Managers equips managers with a clear understanding of key workplace laws related to their roles.
 Topics include: Interviewing and Hiring, Wage and Hour Laws, Preventing Retaliation, FMLA Basics, Handling Harassment Complaints and Reasonable Accommodations.

 Interview Compliance & Fair Hiring explains how discrimination can occur in recruiting, interviewing, and hiring, as well as provides guidelines for handling your hiring-related responsibilities in a fair and legal manner.

 Fair Labor Standards Act training covers the federal law which establishes standards for such aspects of employment as minimum wage, overtime pay, recordkeeping and child labor.
 This course will explain key rules of the FLSA, and give you an understanding of how they apply to your job responsibilities and workplace.

 Handling Accommodations in the Workplace gives managers an understanding of their role in helping their organization comply with laws that may require accommodations including disability, pregnancy, religious and domestic violence discrimination laws.

 Understanding Affirmative Action Plans provides an awareness-level introduction to Affirmative Action Plans.
 It explains what AAPs are, how they operate and the goals they aim to achieve.
 It addresses misconceptions around AAPs and explains what managers and employees can do to support a positive, inclusive workplace.